-Parents give staff guidance as to how their child goes to sleep and staff do their best to duplicate the child's usual sleeping habits and routines.
+Parents give staff guidance as to how their child goes to sleep and staff do their best to duplicate the child's usual sleeping habits.

-There is a separate crib room for sleeping in the Infant One room, which is shared with the Infant Two group.
+Within the Infant One room there is a separate crib room for sleeping that is used by the Infant One and Infant Two Groups.
 While children are sleeping, a staff member will be in the area carefully monitoring the babies while they sleep.

-Babies are assigned a crib each day that will have the child's name on it.
-When a child has used a crib and leaves for the day, the sheet is removed, the mattress is disinfected, turned over and a clean sheet is put on for the next child.
-Used crib sheets are laundered with a dye and perfume free laundry detergent.
+Babies will be assigned a crib each day that will have the child's name on it.
+When the child leaves for the day, the sheet is removed, the mattress disinfected, turned over and a clean sheet put on for the next child.
+Used crib sheets are laundered with a dye and perfume free laundry detergent